How to implement the forced password reset after continuous failed login attempts for AWS Cognito User pool

 Cognito is an authentication service by AWS, it consists of two major components: User pool and Identity pool.

 Cognito User pool is a fully managed service storing and retrieving username, password, profile fields, and custom fields.
-This service is mostly used for authentication of the mobile and web applications.
+This service is mostly used for authentication of mobile and web applications.

 Cognito Identity pool is also a fully managed service for issuing temporary AWS service access identities for your mobile or web app users using either social identity providers or Cognito user pool.